mengbinhao/jack-note/docs/english/NPR.md

   - bias n/vt/adj/adv | biased adj
   - worthwhile adj
   - exclamation n
-  - gross n/vt/adj | grossly adv
+  - gross n/vt/adj | grossly adv | grossness

   > can't help but do sth
   > the language we use affects how we think and who we are